friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 	mc_sample_arg_first(:Query:conjunction_of_literals,+Samples:int,?Arg:var,-Values:list,+Options:list) is det

-samples :code:`Query` a number of :code:`Samples` times and returns in :code:`Values` a list of couples :code:`V-N` where :code:`V` is the value of :code:`Arg` returned as the first answer by :code:`Query` in a world sampled at random and :code:`N` is the number of samples returning that value. :code:`V` is failure if the query fails. :code:`mc_sample_arg_first/5` differs from :code:`mc_sample_arg/5` because the first just computes the first answer of the query for each sampled world.
+samples :code:`Query` a number of :code:`Samples` times and returns in :code:`Values` a list of pairs :code:`V-N` where :code:`V` is the value of :code:`Arg` returned as the first answer by :code:`Query` in a world sampled at random and :code:`N` is the number of samples returning that value. :code:`V` is failure if the query fails. :code:`mc_sample_arg_first/5` differs from :code:`mc_sample_arg/5` because the first just computes the first answer of the query for each sampled world.

 :code:`Options` is a list of options, the following are recognised by :code:`mc_sample_arg_first/5`: